kennethreitz-archive/.com/content/trips/trip-2012-paris.rst

 .. image:: http://farm9.staticflickr.com/8077/8255096238_4b742281de_c.jpg
 .. image:: http://farm9.staticflickr.com/8222/8254023791_8060c57594_c.jpg

-It'd oddly one of my least favorite flights.
+It's somehow one of my least favorite flights.
 10 hours in the air seems to strike the perfect balance between *almost-over* and *never-ending*.
 The 16 hour flight I took to Australia last year went past faster than this.

 Regardless, it was a fairly uneventful flight.
 I got a good photo of two strangers cuddling while watching a film on a MacBook: